bishopsan/dOrg-discord-bot/README.md

     2. Next you’ll be prompted to give your application (bot) a name.

-    3. Add Your Discord Application Icon and Description if you want to.

     4. Retrieve Your Token

         1. On the left side of the screen and click “Bot”.